bosch-aisecurity-aishield/watchtower/README.md

 ## Acknowledgments

+First and foremost, we want to extend our deepest gratitude to the vibrant open-source community.
+The foundation of AI Watchtower by AIShield is built upon the collective wisdom, tools, and insights shared by countless contributors.
+It's a privilege to stand on the shoulders of these giants:
 - [Yelp's detect-secrets](https://github.com/Yelp/detect-secrets): Used for scanning configurations to prevent accidental commitment of sensitive data.
 - [Safety](https://github.com/pyupio/safety): Used for scanning python dependencies for known security vulnerabilities and suggests the proper remediation for vulnerabilities detected.
 - [Whispers](https://github.com/Skyscanner/whispers) : Identify hardcoded secrets in static structured text